-- Vehicle is new or no older than 15 years
+- New or no older than 15 years

-- Vehicle has 4 doors (although requirements vary by vehicle option)
+- Has 4 doors (although requirements vary by vehicle option)

-- Vehicle is in good condition with no cosmetic damage
+- In good condition with no cosmetic damage

 As a food delivery driver, you’ll pick up prepared food and deliver it right to the customer’s door.